 During the first two weeks of a first or second half-semester course, or the first four weeks of a full semester course, a student may drop a course without record on the transcript.
 After these dates, a student may withdraw from the course, with the withdrawal recorded on the transcript.

-A student may drop a full semester course by the Friday of the second week after mid-semester with a grade of “W” recorded for the course on the permanent academic record.
-A full semester course may not be dropped after this date.
+A student may withdraw from a full semester course by the Friday of the second week after mid-semester with a grade of “W” recorded for the course on the permanent academic record.
+A full semester course may not be withdrawn from after this date.

 A student may drop a first or second half-semester course by the Friday of the fifth week of the course with a grade of “W” recorded for the course on the permanent academic record.
 A student may not drop a first or second half-semester course after the last class day of the fifth week of the course.

 Dropping a course either with or without record is processed online by the student’s advisor.
 The transcript entry of “W” holds no value in computing the student’s GPA.